Evan J. Kaufman

 Partner

-“We vigorously litigate our cases with the goal of achieving the best result possible for our clients.”
+We vigorously litigate our cases to achieve the best results possible for our clients.

-In the Giant Interactive litigation, the court acknowledged the efforts of Mr. Kaufman and the Firm in achieving the favorable settlement for the Class: "The Court also recognizes the diligence and hard work of plaintiffs' counsel in achieving such a settlement, particularly in light of the fact that this case (unlike many other securities class actions) was independently developed by plaintiffs' counsel, as opposed to following, or piggybacking on, a regulatory investigation or settlement."
+In the Giant Interactive litigation, the court acknowledged the efforts of Evan and the Firm in achieving the favorable settlement for the Class: “The Court also recognizes the diligence and hard work of plaintiffs' counsel in achieving such a settlement, particularly in light of the fact that this case (unlike many other securities class actions) was independently developed by plaintiffs' counsel, as opposed to following, or piggybacking on, a regulatory investigation or settlement.”

 Education